adebu/Day-Ahead-Market-Price-Forecast/README.md

 # Day Ahead Market Price Forecast

-## How do the Day Ahead Market Work
+## How does the Day Ahead Market Work

 The Day-Ahead Electricity Market in Europe plays a crucial role in the overall functioning of the electricity market by enabling power trading for the upcoming day.
 This market operates through a structured process that ensures efficiency, transparency, and the optimal allocation of electricity across various regions.